 Political Philosophy

-ââŠItâs because there is no other country like it that Lebanon can be relied on to being true to itselfââŠ
+“…It’s because there is no other country like it that Lebanon can be relied on to being true to itself”…

-âThe peculiarities of the Lebanese systemâ M.C., Le Jour, May 6th, 1946.
+The peculiarities of the Lebanese system, M.C., Le Jour, May 6th, 1946.

-Michel Chihaâs political philosophy envisaged Lebanon, within a very cramped territorial entity, as being composed of an ensemble of communities belonging to either one of the two largest monotheistic religions, namely Christianity and Islam.
-Amicable coexistence between the two would only be achieved through a political framework based on an equal respect of the otherâs belief system and that this would only be accomplished in an open assembly where each religious grouping and every region was represented as fully and as practically as possible.
-Michel Chiha supported the principle of a representative assembly, even one that was âimperfect and faultyâ because âin Lebanon, should political discussion cease to take place within the confines of parliament, it will assuredly continue within the precinct of the mosques and churches, and at the dawn of every new day, Lebanon would be facing civil warâ.
+Michel Chiha supported the principle of a representative assembly, even one that was “imperfect and faulty” because “in Lebanon, should political discussion cease to take place within the confines of parliament, it will assuredly continue within the precinct of the mosques and churches, and at the dawn of every new day, Lebanon would be facing civil war”.

-ââŠA healthy government must ultimately show that an opposition is not detrimental.
-It is necessary, obligatory and a duty and any state devoid of a healthy opposition or a regime free from rational dissent will inevitably sink into iniquityâŠâ
+“…A healthy government must ultimately show that an opposition is not detrimental.
+It is necessary, obligatory and a duty and any state devoid of a healthy opposition or a regime free from rational dissent will inevitably sink into iniquity…”

-âExtract from a short speechâ, M.C., Le Jour April 7th, 1951.
+Extract from a short speech, M.C., Le Jour April 7th, 1951.

 Confessionalism